Wizz Air during the pandemic of COVID-19. Financial and operational information!

 The company also operated a series of flights between China and Hungary to deliver supplies and medical equipment, with most orders coming from the Hungarian government.

 Currently, Wizz Air is adjusting its operations in line with market demands and existing opportunities.
 In the long term, Wizz Air hopes to maintain its annual growth of 15%.
 Moreover, the company confirms that Wizz Air Abu Dhabi is making progress according to the initial plan.

 Wizz Air works with suppliers to reduce contract rates and improve payment terms.
 In addition, Wizz Air confirms that it will gradually return 32 old aircraft by the end of F23, as existing leases expire.

 Financial and operational information!

 The workforce was also reduced by 19%, the equivalent of 1000 people.
 Due to the COVID-19 pandemic, Wizz Air has taken other measures to reduce labor costs.
 In F21, the salaries of pilots, flight attendants and ground staff will be reduced by an average of 14%.
 The remuneration of the general manager, the members of the board of directors and the aircraft commanders will be reduced by 22%.

-Taking into account the present situation, Wizz Air does not forecast F21.
-It is difficult to make estimates for fiscal year 2020 - 2021.
+Given the current situation, Wizz Air does not make predictions for F21.
+It is difficult to make estimates for the fiscal year 2020 - 2021.
 Depending on the evolution of the COVID-19 pandemic and travel restrictions, airlines may have a faster or slower restart.
-Given that Wizz Air has a large cash reserve, we expect it to get past the pandemic crisis more easily.
-But will there still be air tickets at 10-20-50 EURO?
+Given that Wizz Air has a large cash reserve, we expect it to get through the pandemic crisis more easily.
+But will there still be plane tickets at 10-20-50 EURO?

 What about the reimbursements?
 Thousands of passengers complain that Wizz Air continued to operate certain flights while the pandemic with the new coronavirus escalated to those destinations.
 Even we have a delicate situation.